D4vr4n/IOS_Native_NotesApp/README.md

 # IOS_Native_NotesApp

-## This app building only for learning reasons, this app still building and will change, and i will add new screenshots
+### This app building only for learning reasons, this app still building and will change, and i will add new screenshots, and I will try implement all funcionality represented in original app, I think it will be nice practice for me)

 # Usage